Our Awards

 St Edward’s Church of England Academy is proud to hold the following awards:

-Unicef UK Rights Respecting School Silver Award
+Unicef UK Rights Respecting School Gold Award

 The Rights Respecting School Award puts children’s rights at the heart of schools in the UK.